 University Honors students can register for most honors seminars as they would any other class.
 However, seminars with study tours require applications; please see the individual course pages for more information.

-In order to count the honors seminar as an honors experience, you are required to document it within your learning portfolio.
-Please use the Learning Portfolio Documentation Guide to assist you in documenting your learning.
+In order to count the honors seminar as an honors experience, you are required to showcase it within your learning portfolio.
+Please use the Learning Portfolio Showcase Guide to assist you in showcasing your learning.

 Please note: Other courses offered at UC that happen to have the word "seminar" (or "special topics") in the title are not considered to be honors seminars.